-The Blueprint, Step-by-Step Guide, Administrator's Guide to Coaching, and the Implementation Zones Guide create a foundational set of materials for District Continuous Improvement.
+The Blueprint, Step-by-Step Guide, and Administrator's Guide to Coaching create a foundational set of materials for District Continuous Improvement.
 The materials are updated annually, informed by feedback from districts, Coaching Support Team members, and DESE.
 Annual revisions to these documents incorporate changes based on lessons learned focusing on continued quality improvement.